EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/Geothermal Energy Production.md

 ![Enhanced Geothermal System](../GeothermalEnergy/Production_images/EGS.png)

-The development and deployment of EGS technology face significant challenges, including technical and environmental concerns such as clogging of the fracture network and induced seismicity {cite}`(Breede et al., 2013; Olasolo, 2016; Lu, 2018; Kumari & Ranjith, 2019; Ge & Saar, 2022).
+The development and deployment of EGS technology face significant challenges, including technical and environmental concerns such as clogging of the fracture network and induced seismicity {cite}`Breede2013, Olasolo2016, Lu2018, Kumari2019, Ge2022`.
 These issues have impacted the cost-competitiveness of EGS which has limited the successful roll-out and operation of EGS projects.
 Despite these challenges, the potential benefits of EGS, such as increased energy security and reduced greenhouse gas emissions, have attracted considerable interest from researchers, policymakers, and industry stakeholders.
 Ongoing research efforts are aimed at improving the reservoir performance and cost-effectiveness of EGS systems, with the ultimate goal of achieving widespread commercial deployment.

 ### Advanced Geothermal Systems